 at the University of Minnesota, Duluth.
 Of these, ten have gone on for

 further graduate study.
-Six have earned a PhD, two are currently in
+Seven have earned a PhD, one is currently in

 and two have earned a second Master's degree.

 students have landed and who they are now working with.

 I have also created a centralized repository for all of the